 Air Fryer Cod Recipe

-This recipe matters right now because everyone’s craving simple and fast.
+This recipe feels timely because it focuses on speed and simplicity without sacrificing flavor.
 No fuss, no complicated sauces.
 Just a piece of fish that tastes like you spent way more time on it than you really did.

 And in the same spirit of easy comfort, Baked Chicken and Ricotta Meatballs offer that soft, tender bite that feels effortless yet deeply satisfying.